 The artificial rocks are created with rubber moulds with imprints of real rocks, are coloured initially with a base colour, then a final more realistic looking coating is applied and then they are attached to a reinforced concrete background area.

-John Barber mixes in Ability Building Chemicals’ abilox powder colouring pigments as base colours for his artificial rock mixes and then applies Dy-On-Crete Mark 2 liquid colours to colour and match as realistically as possible the surrounding natural rock areas as he has found that ordinary latex based paints fade out shortly after application.
+John Barber mixes in Ability Building Colours’ abilox powder colouring pigments as base colours for his artificial rock mixes and then applies Dy-On-Crete Mark 2 liquid colours to colour and match as realistically as possible the surrounding natural rock areas as he has found that ordinary latex based paints fade out shortly after application.

 Both the Ability Dy-On-Crete Mark 2 and abilox colours have proven durability against all weather conditions lasting well over 15 years since their application on a variety of projects.

-Why Ability Building Chemicals’ products?
+Why Ability Building Colours’ products?

 As well as being water based and easy to use, Dy-On-Crete Mark 2 comes in a range of natural earth colours offering paler colours to assist with colour mixing.